theaminuli/ai-summarizer/readme.txt

 * Added: WCAG 2.1 AA accessibility compliance
 * Added: Fully responsive design for all devices
 * Added: Gutenberg Block API v3 support

-== Usage ==

-= Basic Setup =

-1. **Add Block**: In the editor, click "+" → Search "Summarize Button" → Insert
-2. **Add Buttons**: Click "+" inside the block to add individual buttons
-3. **Customize Text**: Change default text to "TL;DR", "Quick Summary", "Key Points", etc.
-4. **Link Buttons**: Add URLs or anchor links (#summary) to your summary sections
-5. **Style Buttons**: Use sidebar settings to customize colors, fonts, and spacing

-= Pro Tips =

-**For Blog Posts:**
-• Place summary buttons at the top of long articles
-• Use text like "Don't have time?
-Get the TL;DR →"
-• Link to a summary section at the bottom of your post

-**For Documentation:**
-• Add "Quick Start" and "Full Guide" buttons
-• Use contrasting colors to highlight the summary option
-• Create vertical button stacks in sidebars

-**For Maximum Engagement:**
-• Use action-oriented text: "Summarize This", "Get Key Points"
-• Add icons using emoji: "⚡ Quick Read" or "📝 Full Article"
-• Test different button positions to find what works best

-= Creating Summary Sections =

-1. Add a heading block below your content (e.g., "Summary" or "TL;DR")
-2. Give it an HTML anchor (Advanced → HTML Anchor: "summary")
-3. Link your summary button to #summary
-4. Visitors click the button and jump straight to your summary!

-= Advanced Customization =

-• **Gradients**: Create eye-catching gradient backgrounds
-• **Hover Effects**: Built-in hover state styling
-• **Responsive Design**: Set different layouts for mobile vs desktop
-• **Custom CSS**: Add your own CSS classes for advanced styling

 == Support ==